sarthakm402/converstational-chatbot-/README.md

 # Conversational Chatbot

 Welcome to the repository for a powerful chatbot application built using LangChain, Hugging Face, Flask, and Transformers.
-This project demonstrates how to create a chatbot that leverages advanced NLP models to provide meaningful and interactive responses.
+This project demonstrates how to create a chatbot that leverages advanced NLP models to provide meaningful and interactive response.

 ## Overview